ziwdon/srt-ai-translator/README.md

 4. Start locally using `npm run dev`

 You should now be able to access the repo at [`http://localhost:3000/`](http://localhost:3000/) in your browser.

+### Optional: Netlify Basic Auth

+This project includes an optional Netlify Edge Function for HTTP Basic Auth.
+To enable it in Netlify, set the following Environment Variables:

+- `BASIC_AUTH_USER`
+- `BASIC_AUTH_PASS`

+If these variables are not set, the app remains publicly accessible.